Timeline of Cardiff history: 19th-century growth of Cardiff

-1862: The Guildford Crescent Baths were opened in April by the Cardiff Baths Company Ltd, including two swimming pools, a Turkish bath and a gymnasium.
+1862: The Guildford Crescent Baths were opened in April by the Cardiff Baths Company Ltd, including two swimming pools, a Victorian Turkish bath and a gymnasium.

 1863: The Royal Arcade opened, the first of many shopping arcades in Cardiff.

 1865: James Howell established Howells department store.

 1867: Cardiff Cricket Club was established with Cardiff Arms Park as its ground.

 1867: Western Mail founded by John Crichton-Stuart, 3rd Marquess of Bute.

 1872: Cardiff Castle Clock Tower was completed.

 1873: Swiss Bridge, Cardiff Castle built for John Crichton-Stuart, 3rd Marquess of Bute.

 1876: Cardiff Arms Park hosted the first rugby game between Cardiff Rugby Club and Swansea Rugby Club.

 1879: The Cardiff Town Council took over responsibility of the water supply from the Cardiff Water Company.

 1881: The first grandstand was built at Cardiff Arms Park; it held 300 spectators.

 1882: Opening of the new Cardiff Free Library, Museum and Schools for Science and Art in The Hayes.

 1883: Cardiff Royal Infirmary current building opened.

 1883: The National Eisteddfod was held in Cardiff.

 1883: Aberdare Hall established, it is University hall of residence.

 1884: The Cardiff Arms Park hosted its first international match, a rugby union encounter between Wales and Ireland.

 1885/6: In the rugby season, Frank Hancock Cardiff RFC, introduced new 'two-centre' tactical innovation, since adopted worldwide.

 1886: The Coal Exchange was opened to conduct trade for the growing industry.

 1889: Cardiff became a county borough, Cardiff County Borough Council was independent of the new Glamorgan County Council.

 1893: Ivor Novello was born in Cowbridge Road East, Cardiff.

 1893: University College of South Wales and Monmouthshire became the University of Wales.

 1894: Cardiff Masonic Hall Company Ltd was established after purchasing the thirty-year-old Methodist chapel at Guildford Street.

 1895: The first Welsh Grand National hunt race was run at Ely Racecourse.

 1897: The Pierhead Building was built.

 1899: Riverside Football Club, later to be renamed Cardiff City, was formed.